marcinm2h/redux-app/notes.md

 - use some api

 # GUIDES
+- `"Rails-style: separate folders for “actions”, “constants”, “reducers”, “containers”, and “components"`
 - use Yarn
 - decouple every component with effects (side effects, actions, etc.) to container and pure component pair
 - if small - create styled components in-place